-“I would like to see a system change and more progressive policies being put in place, because what we have in America right now is not sustainable,” said Afshar, 26.
+“I would like to see a system change and more progressive policies being put in place, because what we have in America right now is not sustainable,” said Jasmine, 26.

 As Gen Z’s voting-eligible population grows, its members’ views and votes are taking on increasing importance.
 And to figure out how to vote and who to vote for in next week’s midterms, young people are turning to those they can relate to: content creators on social media whose interests, identities or beliefs align with theirs.

-Now more than ever before, Gen Z voter turnout will reflect how good political influencers like Afshar are at their jobs.
+Now more than ever before, Gen Z voter turnout will reflect how good political influencers like Jasmine are at their jobs.

 “They speak a different language than all previous generations,” Cohen said.
 “They interpret media completely different than millennials, Gen X or boomers, and as Bo Burnham would say, they see the world almost cynically or ironically.”